iw4x/iw4x-wiki/iw4x---overview/configuration.md

 IW4x (and the base game) are configured using DVars, or Dynamic Variables.
 DVars can be set using the console or configuration files (.cfg).
+Some DVars can be set in the game's options menu, but most of them can only be set in the console.
+Many DVars are restricted to the server or client, some will also depend on other DVars like `sv_cheats` being set to a specific value.

 # Console
 To open the console, press `~` (tilde) on your keyboard.
 This key may differ by layout, its usually the key under `esc`, next to `1`.

-IW4x supports autocompletion, so you can type the beginning of a DVar name and press `tab` to autocomplete it.
+The IW4x console supports autocompletion, so you can type the beginning of a DVar name and press `tab` to autocomplete it.
+You can expand the whole console using `shift + ~`.

 If you want to set the value of a new/undefined DVar, you can do so using the `set` command:

 ```